Invad3rZIM/EcologyOverkill/README.md

 # EcologyOverkill

-WHat is this & why did you write it?
+# Part I - What is this & why did you write it?

+See files/output.txt for raw final output.

+Alternatively, check out finaltable.png to see how how it turned out

 Great questions!
 This is a tool I designed to get out of my homework.
 I graduate university in about 3.5 weeks, but at the moment I'm a part-time student who took Ecology as a science elective.
 In about 4 hours, my term-project is due.
 This project required collecting 15 different leaves, identifying them, then researching their species classification ( Kingdom > Phylum > Class > Order > Family > Species ) and documenting it in a table.

 This seemed like a lot of repetitive, boring work, and so naturally I ignored it until the very last day.
 Instead, I came across a job form for a tech-company that asked for "a sample of your code".
 Unfortunately for me, most of the code I write is either professionally done (and so I can't freely share it) or it's way too dated.
 So I decided I would find a mini-project to work on, & write some code using that company's tech stack.

-# Part I - The Wiki Web Crawler
+# Part II - The Wiki Web Crawler
 Then I got an idea - this ecology project is a lot of wikipedia lookups, and it's mindnumbing.
 Maybe I could partially automate my term-project.
 So I built a simple webcrawler this morning, one that reads from a list of websites (see files/crawllist.txt), sends a GET requests, then parses the body to find all the relevant data.
 I saved this data to files/filtereddata.txt.

 Unfortunately (and perhaps expectedly), I can't make a flawless webcrawler in the course of an hour or 2.